polymonyrks/poppyS/READMEWIN.md

 3. Drag and Drop the PDF File to the Symbolic link.
 for more details, see below.
 ## Create Symbolic link of poppyS.
-poppyS's exe File is installed at "C://Users/yourUsersName/AppData/Roaming/local/bin/poppyS-exe.exe".
+poppyS's exe File is installed at "C:\Users\yourUsersName\AppData\Roaming\local\bin\poppyS-exe.exe".
 Create Symbolic link of "poppyS-exe.exe" to Some place(e.g. Desktop).
 ## Prepare some PDF Files.
 This program poppyS is suitable for hard to read documents such as a bit greek or latin ones.
 Such kind of examples are below.